Jane Ying Wu

-Jane Ying Wu (吴瑛; 1963 – July 10, 2024) was a China-born American neuroscientist who served as professor of neurology at the Feinberg School of Medicine of Northwestern University.
+Jane Ying Wu (吴瑛; September 23, 1963 – July 10, 2024) was a Chinese-born American neuroscientist who served as professor of neurology at the Feinberg School of Medicine of Northwestern University.

-Wu died by suicide at her home in Chicago in 2024 after the forced closure of her laboratory at Northwestern University, a place she served as professor for nearly two decades.
+Wu died by suicide at her home in Chicago in 2024 after the forced closure of her laboratory at Northwestern University, where she had served as professor for nearly two decades.
 Her research area was in the field of post-transcriptional gene regulation and its involvement in human pathogenesis.

 Early life and education

-Born in 1963 in the city of Hefei, Anhui, China.
+Wu was born in 1963 in the city of Hefei, Anhui, China.
 She lived with her grandmother while her parents were in a labor camp.

 Wu attended Shanghai Medical University for undergraduate studies and graduated with a Bachelor of Medicine in 1986.
 She traveled to the United States for graduate studies and received a Doctor of Philosophy in cancer biology from the Stanford University School of Medicine in 1991.
 Her doctoral dissertation was titled, Molecular studies of hepatitis B virus, and her doctoral advisor was William S. Robinson.
-Wu explicitly stated "Dedicated to the memory of martyrs of June Fourth, 1989" on page 8 at the beginning of her doctoral dissertation.
+Wu's thesis was "[d]edicated to the memory of martyrs of June Fourth, 1989".

 Career

 After receiving her doctorate, Wu conducted postdoctoral research at Harvard University.
-Wu spent ten years at Washington University School of Medicine, where she served as an assistant professor and then as an associate professor in pediatrics, molecular biology, and pharmacology.
+Wu spent ten years at Washington University School of Medicine, where she served first as an assistant professor and then as an associate professor in pediatrics, molecular biology, and pharmacology.

 In 2005, Wu joined Northwestern University where her research concentrated on two closely related biological processes, RNA splicing and the role of regulatory RNA-binding proteins.
 She led a neurology and genetics laboratory at the Feinberg School of Medicine.
 By 2007, she was the Charles Louis Mix Professor of Neurology at Northwestern University Feinberg School of Medicine.
 The same year, she was elected to the American Society for Clinical Investigation.

 In 2009, Wu was invited "by the Chinese government under the Thousand Talents Plan to help run a lab and train students" at the Institute of Biophysics, Chinese Academy of Sciences.